Top Semiconductor Stocks in India

 The Union Budget 2025-26 highlights the Government of India’s push to strengthen domestic semiconductor capabilities with funding and supportive policies.
 Key takeaways include:

-- ₹7,000 cr. allocation for semiconductor manufacturing, covering fabrication, packaging, research, development, and design initiatives.
+- ₹7,000 cr for Semiconductor Manufacturing: ₹7,000 cr. allocation for semiconductor manufacturing, covering fabrication, packaging, research, development, and design initiatives.

-- Support for fabless design startups and advanced testing and packaging infrastructure to build end-to-end domestic capacity.
+- Support for Fabless Startups & Infrastructure: Support for fabless design startups and advanced testing and packaging infrastructure to build end-to-end domestic capacity.

-- Targeted R&D programs in chip design, coupled with collaborations with academia and global technology partners, are used to train specialised talent.
+- R&D and Collaboration for Chip Design: Targeted R&D programs in chip design, coupled with collaborations with academia and global technology partners, are used to train specialised talent.

 The Budget reflects a focus on creating a robust indigenous semiconductor ecosystem, attracting global players, and nurturing innovation across the value chain.

-How to Invest in the Best Semiconductor Stocks in 2025?
+How to Invest in the Best Semiconductor Stocks?

-Here are a few steps you can follow to invest in the best semiconductor stocks in India 2025:
+Here is how you can invest in the best semiconductor stocks in India:

 - Open a demat/trading/stockbroker account.
 You can open a demat account with smallcase!

-- Conduct thorough research into the top semiconductor stocks in India that are of interest to you.
-Investors can use tools like the Tickertape Stocks Screener to do this.
-The screener offers 200+ built-in filters to choose from, and investors can choose the parameters to research and generate a different Indian semiconductor companies.
+- Conduct thorough research into the top semiconductor stocks in India using Tickertape Stocks Screener.
+The screener offers over 200 built-in filters, allowing investors to select parameters and generate a semiconductor share list.

-- Place a ‘Buy’ Order at the top for good semiconductor stocks in NSE of your choice.
+- Place a ‘Buy’ Order on the top semiconductor stocks that align with your investment thesis.

 Future Outlook for the Semiconductor Industry in India

-- Policy Support and Incentives: The Production Linked Incentive (PLI) scheme and other government programs are in place, providing policy visibility and a structured framework for the semiconductor sector.
+- Policy Support and Incentives: The Production Linked Incentive (PLI) scheme, along with other government programs, is in place, providing policy visibility and a structured framework for the semiconductor sector.

 - Infrastructure and Clusters: Semiconductor clusters with shared facilities and infrastructure are being planned to support domestic capacity creation.